Measurement: Methodology

-Standardization of measurement units
+Standardisation of measurement units

 Measurements most commonly use the International System of Units (SI) as a comparison framework.
 The system defines seven fundamental units: kilogram, metre, candela, second, ampere, kelvin, and mole.
-All of these units are defined without reference to a particular physical object which serves as a standard.
-Artifact-free definitions fix measurements at an exact value related to a physical constant or other invariable phenomena in nature, in contrast to standard artifacts which are subject to deterioration or destruction.
+All of these units are defined without reference to a particular physical object which would serve as a standard.
+Artefact-free definitions fix measurements at an exact value related to a physical constant or other invariable natural phenomenon, in contrast to reliance on standard artefacts which are subject to deterioration or destruction.
 Instead, the measurement unit can only ever change through increased accuracy in determining the value of the constant it is tied to.

 The first proposal to tie an SI base unit to an experimental standard independent of fiat was by Charles Sanders Peirce (1839–1914), who proposed to define the metre in terms of the wavelength of a spectral line.
 This directly influenced the Michelson–Morley experiment; Michelson and Morley cite Peirce, and improve on his method.

 Standards

 With the exception of a few fundamental quantum constants, units of measurement are derived from historical agreements.
 Nothing inherent in nature dictates that an inch has to be a certain length, nor that a mile is a better measure of distance than a kilometre.
-Over the course of human history, however, first for convenience and then for necessity, standards of measurement evolved so that communities would have certain common benchmarks.
+Over the course of human history, however, first for convenience and then out of necessity, standards of measurement evolved so that communities would have certain common benchmarks.
 Laws regulating measurement were originally developed to prevent fraud in commerce.

 Units of measurement are generally defined on a scientific basis, overseen by governmental or independent agencies, and established in international treaties, pre-eminent of which is the General Conference on Weights and Measures (CGPM), established in 1875 by the Metre Convention, overseeing the International System of Units (SI).
 For example, the metre was redefined in 1983 by the CGPM in terms of the speed of light, the kilogram was redefined in 2019 in terms of the Planck constant and the international yard was defined in 1960 by the governments of the United States, United Kingdom, Australia and South Africa as being exactly 0.9144 metres.

 In the United States, the National Institute of Standards and Technology (NIST), a division of the United States Department of Commerce, regulates commercial measurements.
-In the United Kingdom, the role is performed by the National Physical Laboratory (NPL), in Australia by the National Measurement Institute, in South Africa by the Council for Scientific and Industrial Research and in India the National Physical Laboratory of India.
+In the United Kingdom, the role is performed by the National Physical Laboratory (NPL), in Australia by the National Measurement Institute, in South Africa by the Council for Scientific and Industrial Research, and in India by the National Physical Laboratory of India.